chinamike65/hugo-tuolesi/content/book4/book4en.md

 "Yes, thinking, this kind of mentality is called letting go.

-Because you don't care about anything, if you don't do the good things you should do, you won't be able to increase your good deeds and blessings.
+Because you don't care about anything, if you don't do the good things you should do, you won't be able to increase your good deeds and merit.

 Do not care about the afflictions and karma of the antidote, do not control it, and let words and deeds be driven by greed, hatred, and delusion.